 Beef Wellington is also surprisingly easy to make if prepped a day in advance and then slid into the oven and baked for 30 minutes.
-It's perfect for any occasion: birthdays, Valentine's Day, Mother's Day or Father's Day.
+It's perfect for any occasion: birthdays, Valentine's Day, or celebrations for parents.

 Cook the Filets

 Filets are often irregular in shape.
 If yours are, use a piece of kitchen twine to tie them into a round.

 Season filets generously with salt and pepper.

 Heat a 10-inch nonstick skillet over medium heat.
 Add the butter and swirl in pan to melt.

 Cook the filets on both sides for about 3 minutes until well-browned, then brown the edges.
 Regularly check the internal temperature of the filets.
 They should not be cooked past 120 F at the center because they will continue to cook in the oven (see the note below).